PanosGreg/Invoke-AzCommand/readme.md

 (for parallel execution per VM since Azure is quite slow and each command takes about ~60 seconds)
 - **Impersonation**
 (to _RunAs_ a different user so you can access network recources since the agent service runs with _System_ by default).
+- **Storage Container Option**
+(optionally use Azure Storage Container as an intermediate store to bypass the limitation of 4KB on the output message)

 It also compresses the output to support sizes a bit larger than 4KB (since that's the current limit from the Azure service), it shows the remote error records onto the local machine and finally enriches the objects extra properties like the Azure computername and username.

-In general I tried to simulate the functionality of `Invoke-Command` as best as I could, through the Azure run command.
+The general idea was to simulate the functionality of `Invoke-Command` as best as I could, through the Azure run command.

 ## Disclaimer